 The idea of a spring 2020 release date for the PS5 seems to be a theory much loved by the gaming community, and would fall in line with how Nintendo launched the Nintendo Switch, but the only evidence to support this seems to be a general lack of games set for the PS4 between now and fall 2020.
 Sony's no-show at E3 2019 is also leading to speculation that Sony has nothing to announce simply because it wants to save its reveals for the PS5 reveal event at another point later in 2019.

 Sister publication, Digital Foundry, put together an interesting video that looked at when Sony could feasibly release the PS5 and deliver the kind of performance upgrade over the PS4 that people will be expecting.
 It's safe to say that they don't believe the PS5 is coming any time soon.
 You can get the full analysis in the video below:

-Sony has now confirmed the following PS5 details, having given exclusive info to Wired.
-We've summarised the key info just below:
+Sony has now confirmed the following PS5 specs, having given exclusive info to Wired.
+We've summarised the key PS5 specs just below:

 - 8 core AMD 7nm Zen 2

 - Ray Tracing support with AMD Navi GPU (not clear if this includes hardware acceleration)

 - Fast high-end SSD storage offering huge load time and game data streaming advantages over current gen.